Hans-Joachim Watzke: Administrative career

 On 14 December 2021, Watzke was elected first vice-president of the German Football Association (DFB).
 In February 2022, he was appointed chairman of the Supervisory Board of the Die Liga – Fußballverband.
 On 5 April 2023, he became a UEFA Executive Committee member.

 Political affiliations

-Watzke is a member of the Christian Democratic Union.
+Watzke is a member of the Christian Democratic Union and considered as a trusted friend of chancellor Friedrich Merz.